-Section 309.5 describes the FDIC's procedures for processing FOIA requests.
-This section has been extensively revised to reflect the changes required by E-FOIA.
-The proposed rule provides for multitrack processing.
-Fast-track processing will apply to records that are easily identifiable by the Freedom of Information office staff (FOIA/PA Unit) and that have already been cleared for release to the public.
-Fast-track requests will be handled as expeditiously as possible, in the order in which they are received.
+The final rule revises § 309.5, which describes the FDIC's procedures for processing FOIA requests, to incorporate the changes required by E- FOIA.
+The final rule provides for multitrack processing of FOIA requests, and explains that fast-track processing will apply to records that are easily identifiable by the Freedom of Information office staff (FOIA/PA Unit) and that have already been cleared for release to the public.
+Further, fast-track requests will be handled as expeditiously as possible, in the order in which they are received.

-All information requests that do not meet the fast-track processing standards will be handled under regular processing procedures.
+The final rule provides that all information requests that do not meet the fast-track processing standards will be handled under regular processing procedures.
 A requester who desires fast-track processing but whose request does not meet those standards may contact the FOIA/PA Unit staff to narrow the request so that it will qualify for fast-track processing.
 The statutory time limit for regular-track processing would be extended to twenty business days, pursuant to E-FOIA, from the previous ten business days.

 Expedited processing may be provided where a requester has demonstrated a compelling need for the records, or where the FDIC has determined to expedite the response.
 The time limit for expedited processing is set at ten business days, with expedited procedures available for an appeal of the FDIC's determination not to provide expedited processing.
 Under E-FOIA, there are only two types of circumstances that can meet the compelling need standard: Where failure to obtain the records expeditiously could pose an imminent threat to the life or physical safety of a person, or where the requester is a person primarily engaged in disseminating information and there is an urgency to inform the public concerning actual or alleged agency activity.
-For ease of administration and consistency, the proposal uses the term "representative of the news media", to describe a person primarily engaged in disseminating information, because this term is used for the FOIA fee schedule. and thus, is known to those familiar with FOIA and the FDIC's rules.
+For ease of administration and consistency, the proposal uses the term "representative of the news media," to describe a person primarily engaged in disseminating information, because this term is used for the FOIA fee schedule, and thus, is known to those familiar with FOIA and the FDIC's FOIA rules.
 To demonstrate a compelling need, a requester must submit a certified statement, a sample of which may be obtained from the FOIA/PA Unit.
+As discussed above, the formality of the certification may be waived as a matter of administrative discretion.

-Section 309.5(f) contains the FOIA fee schedules and the standards for waiver of fees.
-The fee schedule provisions have been revised to clarify that the processing time of a FOIA request does not begin in cases (1) where advance payment is required until payment is received, or (2) where a person has requested a waiver of the fees and has not agreed to pay the fees if the waiver request is denied.
+Section 309.5(h) contains the FOIA fee schedules and the standards for waiver of fees.
+The fee schedule provisions have been revised to clarify that the processing time of a FOIA request does not begin in cases (1) where advance payment is required until payment is received, or (2) where 16404 a person has requested a waiver of the fees and has not agreed to pay the fees if the waiver request is denied.